cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 #### **Destination Tab**

-The **Destination Tab** where your data sync should point to.
-Each destination comes with its set of parameters.
-Ensure data is mapped correctly from the source.
+The **Destination Tab** identifies where your data sync goes.
+Each destination comes with its own set of parameters.
+You must map each destination to its source.
 Consult the [Supported Destinations directory](../supported-data-sync-destinations/) for specifics.

 <figure><img src="../../.gitbook/assets/image (493).png" alt=""><figcaption>Image 5: Setting the Destination Course</figcaption></figure>

 #### **Sync Actions Tab**

 In the **Sync Actions Tab**, you can choose your preferred data action.
-Your main options are Full File Sync and Delta Sync.
+Your main options are **Full File Sync** and **Delta Sync**.
 Not sure about the differences?
-Check out this [comparison](sync-actions.md).
+Check out this [comparison](sync-actions.md) for more details.

 <figure><img src="../../.gitbook/assets/image (713).png" alt=""><figcaption>Image 6: Sync Action Choices</figcaption></figure>